 3-Screen Web Services Infrastructure

-Note Release 2.2 supports web-based programming APIs.
-These APIs are based on the REpresentational State Transfer (REST) architecture.
+Note The web-based programming APIs are based on the REpresentational State Transfer (REST) architecture.
 For more information, see Appendix D, "Creating and Manipulating Session Shifting Files."
-In Release 2.2, 3-Screen Session Shifting is the only application that is supported through the Web Services infrastructure.
+The 3-Screen Session Shifting feature is the only application that is supported through the Web Services infrastructure.

 •Stream Session Event Manager